Whiplash

 On the way to the next competition, Andrew's bus gets a flat tire.
 He rents a car but arrives late and forgets his drumsticks at the rental office, irritating Fletcher.
 Andrew races back and retrieves them, but his car is hit by a truck on the way back.
 Heavily injured, he crawls from the wreckage and runs to the theater, arriving bloodied and weak just as the ensemble enters the stage.
 He fails at playing "Caravan", and Fletcher halts the performance to dismiss him from the band.
 Enraged, Andrew attacks Fletcher onstage and as a result is expelled from Shaffer.
 At his father Jim's request, Andrew meets Rachel Bornholdt, a lawyer representing the parents of the late Sean Casey, who, it is revealed, had actually hanged himself after suffering from depression and anxiety inflicted by Fletcher's abuse.
 Casey's parents want Fletcher held accountable, and Andrew reluctantly agrees to testify anonymously, leading Shaffer to terminate Fletcher.

 Andrew abandons drumming but encounters Fletcher months later playing piano at a jazz club.
 Over a drink, Fletcher admits his teaching methods were harsh but insists they were necessary to motivate his students.
 Citing a story where Jo Jones allegedly threw a cymbal at Charlie Parker as an example, Fletcher says that the next jazz musician to live up to Parker's legacy would never let discouragement stop them.
-He invites Andrew to perform with his professional band at a New York JVC Jazz Festival, playing the same songs from the Shaffer Studio Band; Andrew accepts.
+He invites Andrew to perform with his professional band at a New York JVC Jazz Festival, playing the same pieces from the Shaffer Studio Band; Andrew accepts.
 Andrew calls Nicole to invite her to the performance but learns she is in a new relationship.

 At the festival, Fletcher tells Andrew he knows he testified against him.
 As revenge, Fletcher leads the band into a song Andrew does not know.
 After a disastrous performance, Andrew walks offstage, humiliated.
 Jim embraces him backstage, but Andrew returns, reclaims the drum kit, and cuts off Fletcher's introduction to the next tune by cueing the band into "Caravan".
 Initially angered, Fletcher resumes conducting.
 As the piece finishes, Andrew continues into an unexpected improvised solo.
 Impressed, Fletcher nods in approval before cueing the final chord.